Pvcunha/sim-2d-robosim/Sim2d.rst

 transition t2 {
 		from j2
 		to SDribble
-		condition not wm . canShoot
+		condition not canShoot
 	}
 	transition t6 {
 		from j2
-		to SShoot
+		to j1
-		condition wm . canShoot
+		condition canShoot
 	}
 	transition t5 {
 		from SShoot
-		to j1
+		to j2
 	}
 	transition t7 {
 		from j1
-		to ScheckGameMode
+		to sUpdateWorldModel
 		action exec
 	}
+transition t8 {
+		from j3
+		to SGoToBall
+		condition wm . gameMode.gameMode == "Play on"
 	}
+	transition t10 {
+		from j3
+		to f0
+		condition wm . gameMode . gameMode != "Play on"
+	}
+transition t3 {
+		from j0
+		to sUpdateWorldModel
+		condition not wm . isKickable
+		action exec
+	}
+}

+function canShootToGoal(): boolean { }

 module Sim2DModule {
 	robotic platform Servidor {
 		provides MovementI
 		provides ShootI

-	uses UpdateWorldI provides WorldModelI }
+	uses UpdateWorldI
+	}

 	cref ctrl_ref0 = Kicker
 	cycleDef cycle == 1